aristo98/N-state-Potts-model/README.md

 # N-state-Potts-model

-Metropolis algorithm applied on N-state Potts model in a square lattice
+Metropolis algorithm applied on ferromagnetic N-state Potts model in a square lattice.